 After retiring from the military at age 40, losing my wife at age 51, and then retiring from a civilian job at age 55, I found myself in a situation where I can live anywhere in the world that I want.
-Unfortunately, no place or no one is calling my name.
-It is oddly unsettling to not feel a connection to anywhere or anyone.
+Unfortunately, no place is calling my name.

 Several years ago I came up with a plan to travel full-time as a nomadic wildlife and travel photographer and writer.
 Just travel until I get bored with it, or I find that one place or that special someone I cannot leave behind.

 It took two years of planning, downsizing, putting stuff in storage, selling my home, and moving my life into an RV.
 It's amazing how much stuff you can accumulate in 40 years.

 In January 2018 I began my new adventure in life.
 I am now a location independent person.
 Basically, I go where the photography takes me and stay there until I run out of things to photograph.

 Besides documenting my travels around North America, I will also do a little scuba diving when the situation presents itself.
 Want to visit all of the National Parks and Monuments.
 Want to see all of the cool places that nobody knows about.
 I will be blogging about my journeys, making videos to share on my social media sites, and hopefully write some books.

 Professional photographer, videographer, cinematographer, writer, and blogger.
 Am an aerial photographer and videographer using a drone, although I am equally comfortable flying as a passenger in an airplane or helicopter.
 Also a professional scuba diver at the Divemaster level and do underwater photography and videography.

 None yet.
 Just starting out.

 Grew up in Connersville, Indiana.
 Have lived all over the United States in the last 40 years, 20 of which were in the military.
 Spent the past 18 years in Rockford, Illinois, but have moved from there for a life as a full-time RVer.
 Currently, there is no place I call my home town.